DisCoTec/discotec.github.io/2022/registration.md

 [![](https://www.discotec.org/2022/discotec2022-banner.jpeg)](https://www.discotec.org/2022/)

-You can register for attending the conference by filling [this registration form](...).
+You can register for attending the conference by filling [this registration form](https://forms.gle/UaQ1vHrFiD3Txpw6A).
+After completing the form, the participant will be contacted by the organizers with the instructions and the deadlines to proceed with the payment.

 **NOTE:**
 * It is required that at least one author of papers accepted to DiscoTec conferences must register to the conference by the early registration date.